mrismanaziz/Reforestation/README.md

-## What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+## What’s the difference between an African elephant and an Indian elephant?
+About 5000 miles.